sqlsizer/ps-sqlsizer/README.md

  - No database or subset size limitation
  - No primary key size limitation.
 It can handle tables with any size of primary key (e.g. even with 8 columns and any types)
- - Time complexity related to the size of subset in "most cases" (to be verified and analyzed)
+ - Time complexity related to the size of subset and database in "most cases" (to be verified and analyzed)
  - Memory complexity:
     - on PowerShell side related to length of longest path in database data and number of tables (rather very small, to be provided)
     - on SQL Server or Azure SQL dependent on server configuration